wordofwarning/wordofwarning.org/current/2025-haphazard/programme/index.md

 *Presented by* Word of Warning *+* Z-arts

-[Haphazard 2025](/current/2025-haphazard) is an afternoon for the curious of all ages — see our [artists' images](/galleries/2025-haphazardpre/).
-A free Live Art takeover of <a href="https://z-arts.org/events/haphazard-2025" target="_blank">Z-arts</a> on Saturday 2 August from 1pm to 4pm.
-Turn up at any time, come and go as you please… and expect the unexpected!
+[Haphazard 2025](/current/2025-haphazard) is a free afternoon for the curious of all ages — see our [artists' images](/galleries/2025-haphazardpre/).
+A Live Art takeover of <a href="https://z-arts.org/events/haphazard-2025" target="_blank">Z-arts</a> on Saturday 2 August from 1pm to 4pm.
+Turn up at any time, come and go as you please… expect the unexpected!
 <hr>
 **the institute for crazy dancing** · *FRAGILE.
 One way to wonderment…*

-Feeling fragile?
-Get a sticker; find your balance; make a wish; and enter wonderment… A colourful one metre cube transforms into a see-saw and a striking two metre Hazard Cube.
+A colourful cube transforms into a see-saw and a striking Hazard Cube.<br>*Feeling fragile?
+Get a sticker; find your balance; make a wish and enter wonderment…*

-*Participants approach us and ask what's going on.
+*THIS PARA READS LIKE DESCRIPTION, NOT COPY?<br>Participants approach us and ask what's going on.
 We engage in conversation about fragility.
 Up to four participants at a time then get a FR/AGILE sticker and find balance on the see-saw.
 Following the balance we unzip the 2m cube and invite the participants inside: "Close your eyes and make a wish".
 Then we count down from ten before tilting the cube on its axis to release them to a new view of the world.*

 The ICD has been crafting participatory performance art for 25 years.
 From cross-city masquerades to installations that look like fairground rides — but do all the opposites; absurdist cabaret to art gallery interventions and site-responsive performance.